Rabbie Burns made two [recorded] visits to Stirlingshire. Of these visits, the most definitive account was published in 1899:

 It was recorded that during his stay in Alva, that Rabbie Burns passed the night in Courthill House.
 But, locally, this was not felt to be the case:

-This parish record, from 1754, records the marriage of the parents of LUCKIE and that John Black was Butler to the Earl of Glencairn.
+This parish record, from 1754, records the marriage the parents of Betty and Margaret: John Black was Butler to the Earl of Glencairn, Dean Castle, Kilmarnock.
 It was the Earl of Glencairn who financed the first publication of Rabbie Burns poems.

 Short films by Peter Scott-Gordon on Rabbie Burns: